timetraveller-123/tp/docs/UserGuide.md

 ![listp](images/listo.png)

 All indices have to be positive integers. <br />
-<div markdown="span" class="alert alert-info">:information_source: **Note:** The list which the `INDEX` refers to will vary according to the command used, and is irrespective of which list is currently displayed.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The list which the `INDEX` refers to will vary according to the command used, and is irrespective of which list is currently displayed.</div>

 ---